Sathvikyada/CS520Final/Readme.md

 - Community Chat: A platform for students and faculty to discuss safety concerns and share information about routes.
 - SOS: Can call/text emergency contacts as well as contanct emergency services.
 Also sends out check-in reminders at random checkpoints during the route.
 - CRUD Operations: CRUD operations to the database.
+- Friends: Send out users live location before starting a route to a friend.

 **Installation Instructions**
 1. First, clone the repository to your local machine: git clone https://github.com/username/CS520Final.git